 – The American Society of Testing Materials, International (ASTM)

 Depending on the product type different tests are run.
 Here you can read which tests a TSG protection product goes through before you can use it.

 During impact tests, a series of controlled impacts are performed positioning a helmet on a metal head form and then dropping it in a guided fall onto various steel test anvils (flat, hemisphere, curbstone, edge…) which simulate different impact surfaces.
-The head forms are instrumented with an accelerometer to measure peak G-force acceleration which is measured in Gravitional Units (g).
+The head forms are instrumented with an accelerometer to measure peak deceleration when the head form hits the anvil.
 The impact energy (drop height and mass) or how hard the helmets are impacted is unique to each standard.
-In a valid test, if peak acceleration imparted to the head form exceeds certain threshold value (between 250 and 300 g’s, depending on standard and test type), the helmet is rejected.
+In a valid test, if peak deceleration exceeds certain threshold values, the helmet is rejected.

 Roll-Off Test – Positional Stability

 In a roll-off test, a head form is mounted on a stand.
 The helmet is then placed on the head form and the straps and buckles adjusted.
 With a wire rope hooked to the rear edge of the helmet it is brought forward so that its free end runs across the helmet and downward towards the floor.
 The free end of the rope has a mechanical stop with a 4 kg weight resting on the stop.
 The weight is raised to a prescribed height and dropped onto the stop.
 The resulting shock places a rotational load on the helmet.
 The helmet may be shifted, but must not roll off the head form.
 Next, the head form is rotated 180 degrees, the helmet adjusted, and tested with the wire rope hooked to the front edge of the helmet and the test is repeated.
 As in the first case, the helmet may be shifted but must not roll off the head form.